Order-7 dodecahedral honeycomb

-In the geometry of hyperbolic 3-space, the order-7 dodecahedral honeycomb a regular space-filling tessellation (or honeycomb).
+In the geometry of hyperbolic 3-space, the order-7 dodecahedral honeycomb is a regular space-filling tessellation (or honeycomb).

 Geometry

 With Schläfli symbol {5,3,7}, it has seven dodecahedra {5,3} around each edge.
 All vertices are ultra-ideal (existing beyond the ideal boundary) with infinitely many dodecahedra existing around each vertex in an order-7 triangular tiling vertex arrangement.

 Related polytopes and honeycombs

 It a part of a sequence of regular polytopes and honeycombs with dodecahedral cells, {5,3,p}.

 It a part of a sequence of honeycombs {5,p,7}.

 It a part of a sequence of honeycombs {p,3,7}.

 Order-8 dodecahedral honeycomb

 In the geometry of hyperbolic 3-space, the order-8 dodecahedral honeycomb a regular space-filling tessellation (or honeycomb).
 With Schläfli symbol {5,3,8}, it has eight dodecahedra {5,3} around each edge.
 All vertices are ultra-ideal (existing beyond the ideal boundary) with infinitely many dodecahedra existing around each vertex in an order-8 triangular tiling vertex arrangement.